trydave/Mentor4Nepal/README.md

 Given most of the inquiries I have received are for abroad studies, there are a few things to consider before taking that pathway.
 Read all the points and comments here https://www.facebook.com/story.php?story_fbid=10159465595218501&id=795108500.
 Talk to your families and friends on these topics and decide </br>
 - Where will you settle: Nepal or abroad?
 Once outside, there is a rare chance of returning to Nepal.
 Now understand purpose and disadvantage of graduate degree https://lnkd.in/duWwy9hN
 - Do you have to take care of your parents?
 For a few years, it will be fine, but it will be a major issue once parents reach older age.
 - When to marry, settle, have kids, and think partner's career trajectory?
-Most people think of themself and focus on one aspect of life and end up delaying every other aspect.
+Most people think of themselves and focus on one aspect of life and end up delaying every other aspect.
 - Above all, what's after grad school?
 Most students don't have a long-term plan which will leave them back in the same position what's the next escape?

 Understanding and evaluating aspects of life: </br>